-The United Kingdom, made up of England, Scotland, Wales and Northern Ireland, is an island nation in northwestern Europe.
-The Capital of England, London is a globally influential centre of finance and culture.
+The United Kingdom is made up of four countries, namely, England, Scotland, Wales and Northern Ireland.
+It is an island nation in northwestern Europe.

 67.2 million (2020)